kostya/encoding_name/README.md

 # EncodingName

-Normalizer of encoding name for Crystal (to use it in crystal internal encoding)
+Normalizer of encoding name for Crystal (to use it in crystal internal encoder-decoder)

 ## Installation